We are the faces behind TLALLI

 Manya

-Manya Orescan Campos, owner and director of marketing and promotion, is a celebrated poet, educator and culture bearer who weaves art and storytelling into every corner of the space.
+Manya Orescan Campos, cultural curator and creative director, is a celebrated poet, educator and culture bearer who weaves art and storytelling into every corner of the space.
 Manya brings twenty years of front of house restaurant experience and learned how to make tortillas, round like the full moon, from her Mexican mother.